kencoken/imsearch-tools/README.md

 Revision History
 ----------------

+ + *Feb 2013*
+     - Switched to pure gevent-based callbacks and fixed bugs in callback code
  + *Jan 2013*
      - Fixed issue with timeout by migrating from `restkit` to `requests` library
      - Added missing `gevent` monkey-patching to provide speed boost